Gustav Nyquist: Columbus Blue Jackets

 On 1 July 2019, Nyquist left the Sharks as a free agent and signed a four-year, $22 million contract with the Columbus Blue Jackets.
 Nyquist finished his first season as a Blue Jacket with 42 points in 70 games.

 On 4 November 2020, it was announced that Nyquist underwent surgery on his left shoulder to address a labral tear and would miss 5-6 months.
-Nyquist missed the entire 2020–21 season with this injury, and the Blue Jackets did not make the playoffs.
+He missed the entire 2020–21 season with this injury, and the Blue Jackets did not make the playoffs.